 Naturally, appropriate personal protection equipment (PPE) for a brazing job includes gloves to protect hands against heat and shaded goggles or fixed glass shields to protect operators against eye fatigue and vision damage.
 Next, take these well-tested steps in your workplace – and share these best practices with workers – to enhance brazing safety:

 2. Clean base metals thoroughly.
-Any surface contaminant of unknown composition on base metals may add to the fume hazard and may cause a too-rapid breakdown of flux, leading to overheating and fuming.
+Any surface contaminant of unknown composition on base metals may add to the fume hazard and may cause inadequate alloy bonding.

 3. Apply sufficient flux.
 Flux protects base metals and the filler metal during the heating cycle.
-Full flux coverage also reduces fuming.
+Proper flux coverage can help suppress outgassing of volatile elements in the braze filler or base metal.
 Consult the appropriate safety data sheet (SDS) for specific hazards associated with brazing flux.

 4. Heat metals broadly.
 It’s important to heat the base metals broadly and uniformly.
 Why?
-Intense, localized heating consumes flux, increases the danger of fuming.
-Apply heat only to base metals, not to filler metal, because direct flame on filler metal causes overheating and fuming.
+Intense, localized heating consumes flux, increasing the danger of fuming.
+Apply heat only to the base metals, not to the filler metal, because direct heating of the filler metal causes overheating and fuming.

 5. Know your base metals.
-A cadmium coating on a base metal volatilizes and produces toxic fume during heating.
+A cadmium coating on a base metal volatilizes and produces toxic fumes during heating.
 Zinc coatings (galvanized) also fume when heated.
-Learn to recognize these coatings and remove them before heating parts.
+Outgassing of these elements not only presents a safety hazard, but can lead to increased porosity in your braze joint.
+Be sure to check that your base metals do not have these coatings prior to brazing.

 6. Know your filler metals.
 Be especially careful not to overheat an assembly when using filler metals that contain cadmium.
 Consult the material’s SDS for maximum recommended brazing temperatures of a specific filler metal.
 Each filler metal carries a warning label; look for it and follow the instructions carefully.